• Crumbs

 Status Buttons

-Use status classes to indicate different types of actions.
+Use status color utility classes to indicate different types of actions.

 <button class="button info" type="button">Info Button</button>